 Whilst the ground floor of the castle consists mainly of impressive period rooms that offer grand settings for functions, there are several meeting rooms of various sizes equipped with state-of-the-art technology on the upper floor for conferences and seminars in elegant yet also functional surroundings.

 The castle's ground floor is open to the public.

-Neuhardenberg Castle's two restaurants, the Orangerie and the Country Inn Brennerei, are located to the east of the castle in four buildings arranged around a courtyard.
+Neuhardenberg Castle's two restaurants, the Orangerie and the Restaurant Brennerei, are located to the east of the castle in four buildings arranged around a courtyard.
 Both names reflect the former purpose of each building; the Orangerie was once the castle's orangery, the Brennerei its distillery.

 To the west of the castle, three buildings arranged around a courtyard – the estate's former outbuildings – are home to the Hotel Schloss Neuhardenberg, whose over 54 rooms of varying sizes are individually and stylishly furnished with exquisite pieces.
 Two further hotel suites are situated in the historical castle building.

 The Great Hall is primarily used for all kinds of events that are part of the foundation's cultural programme.
 It can also be hired for functions or conferences.

 The opposite exhibition hall houses the permanent exhibition about the history of the estate and the von Hardenberg family.
 It is also the venue of most of the special exhibitions organised within the scope of the Stiftung Schloss Neuhardenberg foundation's arts programme.